 According to the San Diego Zoo, there are over 4,500 species of lizards.
 This includes lizards with four legs, two legs and even some with no legs at all!
 To fill in the gaps, here are 11 fun facts about lizards!

 1. Lizards don’t tend to be that picky when choosing a home.

 Lizards are found around the world in many different types of terrain.
 Some can be found living in trees while others may live in deserts among the rocks.
-The Texas Horned Lizard, for example, can be found in warm areas in Southern North America, while the Northern Fence Lizard can be found in cool pine forests in North America.
+The Texas Horned Lizard, for example, can be found in warm areas in Southern North America, while the Northern Fence Lizard can be found in the cool pine forests of North America.

 While some lizards can live easily with other lizards of different species, some lizards can be territorial.

 4. Lizards can eat all kinds of things.